Habibi (poet): Poetry

 The majority of Habibi's work has been lost, with only 40 works remaining.
-Given his fame during his lifetime, it is possible that he wrote a diwan before coming to Anatolia.
+Given his fame during his lifetime, it is possible that he wrote a divan (collection of short poems) before coming to Anatolia.
 The language used in Habibi's poems, which may be classified as simply Azerbaijani, accompanied by numerous characteristic Persian elements, also displays Chagatai influence.
-His poems are described as straightforward and heartfelt.
+His poems have been described as straightforward and heartfelt.
 There are topics related to Hurufism in Habibi's poems, and he wrote amorous and Sufi-philosophical poems with lively and bright metaphors.
 Habibi was one of the most important Azerbaijani poets of his time.
-According to Mehmet Fuat Köprülü, he represented a transitional period between Nasimi, Khatai (the pen name of Safavid Shah Ismail), and Fuzuli.
+According to the Turkish scholar Mehmet Fuat Köprülü, he represented a transitional period between Nasimi, Khatai (the pen name of Safavid Shah Ismail), and Fuzuli, the three poets regarded as among the greatest in Azerbaijani literature.
 Habibi's poems influenced those of Khatai and Fuzuli amongst others.